dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T930: Integration is a continuous and multifaceted process.
+### T930: Integration is an ongoing, multifaceted process.

 |Support|
 |---|